outpace/config/README.md

 A library for declaring configuration vars in a centralized fashion.
 The complementary plugin allows one to gather and emit all configured vars and their docstrings, default values, etc.

+## Motiviation

+Most configuration systems rely on consumers pulling named values from something akin to a global map (cf. [environ](https://github.com/weavejester/environ)).
+This yields a number of negative consequences:

+- It difficult to identify what configuration values are required by a system.
+- There is no single place to put documentation for a configurable entry.
+- Default values for missing configuration can be inconsistent across consumers.
+- Sources of configuration values are widely varied, e.g., properties files, system environment variables.

+This library attempts to address the above issues by:

+- Using declaration of configurable vars, which can be documented, defaulted, and used as a canonical source of data for other code just as any other library-specific var would be.
+- Providing introspection into the configurable surface of an application and its dependencies.
+- Relying on pushing values to all configuration vars from a single source.

+## Overview

-Configuration is an [EDN](http://edn-format.org) map of namespaced symbols (naming a config var) to the value to be bound to the corresponding var:
+Configuration is provided in an [EDN](http://edn-format.org) map of namespaced symbols (naming a config var) to the value to be bound to the corresponding var:

 ```clojure
 {